XTLS/Xray-docs-next/docs/en/config/inbounds/tun.md

 Be aware of potential traffic loop issues.
 After setting routes, requests initiated by Xray might be sent back to Xray, causing a loop!
 Prefer `autoOutboundsInterface` to avoid this problem.
 If you need manual control, you can still use `interface` in `sockopt` to bind to the actual physical network interface. `ipconfig` (Windows) or `ip a` (Linux) will help you find the interface name you need.
 Alternatively, use the outbound `sendThrough` setting.
 It is available directly in `OutboundObject` without the deep nesting level of `sockOpt.interface`.
 Here you need to use the IP address on the network card, such as 192.168.1.2 (As you can see, its disadvantage is that it cannot automatically support dual-stack; please choose according to the IP actually used for your outbound connection).

+With `autoOutboundsInterface`, as outbounds are bound to the selected network interface, outbounds cannot rely on system route table to route `address` to its desired interface.
+If `address` needs to use a specific interface, you need to set so manually using `sendThrough` or `sockopt`->`interface` in the outbound .
 :::